Disclosure: I was invited to an advance screening of The Odd Life of Timothy Green.

 Cut a piece of felt approximately 6.5" x 6".
 This was the size I needed for a purse pack of Kleenex tissues.
 The best way to get your accurate measurements though is to place your pack of tissues on a piece of paper, fold so that the ends meet on top of the tissue packet and then cut to use as a template.

 Once you've cut your felt, fold the longest sides in toward the middle, then sew the ends (see below).

 I didn't like that the opening was so large so using a piece of embroidery thread that matched the felt I hand-sewed a few stitches about 1cm in from each side.

-Using some of the excess felt, cut out a leaf in a different color.
-Hand-stitch it to the back side of the tissue holder using embroidery thread, then using a dark brown add the detail for the leaf.
+Using some of the leftover felt, cut out a leaf in a different color.
+Hand-stitch it to the backside of the tissue holder using embroidery thread, then using a dark brown add the detail for the leaf.

-I just love these crafts on Spoonful too.
+I just love these crafts I found on Spoonful too.

 The Odd Life of Timothy Green will be in theaters on August 15th.
 That gives you plenty of time to whip up a few of these fun crafts to take with you.

 You will love the movie!